dotnet/designs/accepted/2020/feature-switch.md

 ## Goals
 * Ability to declaratively turn-off functionality in the framework (and potentially any library/app)
-* Same behavior all the time - regardless of linker being used or not (`Debug` build behaves the same as published `Release` app).
+* Consistent behavior across different build configurations - the app should get the exact same behavior whether the linker was used on it or not
 * Ability to set different defaults based on the type of application (Blazor, Xamarin, …)